A retinal after-image that fades and is obscured by newer, brighter lights."

-- The Doctor from Doctor Who, who is over 1200 years old.
+- The Doctor from Doctor Who, who is over 2000 years old by series 9.
 Actually, he looks younger in his later incarnations than he did his earlier ones.
 One of the Tie In Novels points out the problems this can cause if a Time Lord ends up on one planet for a long period of time.

 - The new series also features an inversion: The Family of Blood, otherwise advanced and powerful aliens, can only live for a few months.

 Martha: Three months and they die.
 Like mayflies, [The Doctor] said.

 - Also inverted in a way, in that the Doctor, for all his longevity, does not disrespect other races:

 Wilf: [after the Doctor reveals his age] We must look like insects to you.

 Doctor: I think you look like giants.